FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

       git clone https://github.com/FAIRDataTeam/compose.git

    The `FAIRDataTeam/compose`_ repository contains the latest compose files for a variety of FDP configurations and versions, such as ``persistent`` and ``ephemeral`` (i.e. non-persistent) configurations.
-   These compose files are used by our development team for testing FDP deployments.
+   These compose files are used by our development team for testing FDP deployments locally.
    As such, they represent a good starting point for reproducing any issues that you may encounter.
    See the `FAIRDataTeam/compose readme`_ for more information.